maladon/docs/CONTRIBUTING.md

 way to do that is to us git and clone the documentation repository from github.

-If you don't know how to use git, see the in-house tutorial, go get a github account, and work with the documentation team to get your user added to the github documentation project.
+If you don't know how to use git, see the <a href="https://i.exosite.com/display/ENG/GIT+Usage+Guide">in-house tutorial</a>, go get a github account, and work with the documentation team to get your user added to the github documentation project.
 Once you do that, you can open a command line, and clone the repository onto your local machine via git clone (for example: git clone https://github.com/exosite/docs.git).
 If you are working on a branch, make sure to switch to that branch before editing files...

 ### Local Preview